LangLangBart/boonGUI/.github/README.md

 * The `.vscode` settings are set up to automatically adjust your code to the rules when you save the document.
 * An optional installation of the [VSCode ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) runs `ESLint` on each file and display warnings and errors at once.
-* The alternative is to lint and auto fix your code with the following commands.
+* The alternative is to lint and auto fix all your code with the following commands.

 ```zsh
 ./node_modules/.bin/eslint .